from-explore/Porto/README.md

 Actions represent the Use Cases of the Application *(the actions that can be taken by a User or a Software in the Application)*.

 Actions do not hold business logic.
-They orchestrate the Tasks to perform the business logic of the Application.
+They orchestrate the Tasks to perform the business logic of the Application (They are Tasks wrappers).

 Actions take Data Structures as inputs, manipulates them according to the business rules through the Tasks and output a new Data Structures.